Kicksecure/security-misc/README.md

 - Optional - Bluetooth: Disabled to reduce attack surface.

+- Optional - CPU MSRs: Disabled as can be abused to write to arbitrary memory.

 - FireWire (IEEE 1394): Disabled as they are often vulnerable to DMA attacks.

 - GPS: Disable GPS-related modules such as those required for Global Navigation